A program of Families Helping Families of Greater New Orleans

 Louisiana Parent Training Parent and Information Center (LaPTIC) know about the needs of children and families.
 We understand school policies and practices.
 Through our experience with the education of children with disabilities, the needs of families and schools, we make valuable contributions on a local and statewide basis in support of schools to improve services and outcomes for students with disabilities.

-What is the difference with LaPTIC and FHF?
+What is the difference between LaPTIC and FHF?

 LaPTIC is a federal grant to Families Helping Families of Greater New Orleans.
 Think about FHF as being the parent organization and LaPTIC is one of several funding sources that provide financial resources to FHF.